 They continued to live at 281 Beacon during the 1895-1896 winter season, but moved soon thereafter to an apartment at The Tuileries at 270 Commonwealth.

-In the spring of 1896, 281 Beacon was purchased from Richard Field by Alfred Perkins Rockwell and his wife, Katharine Virginia (Foote) Rockwell.
-The sale was reported by the Boston Globe on May 1, 1895.
-He is shown as the owner of 281 Beacon on the 1898 Bromley map.
+On May 1, 1896, 281 Beacon was purchased from Richard Field by Alfred Perkins Rockwell.
+He and his wife, Katharine Virginia (Foote) Rockwell, made it their home.
 They also maintained a home in Manchester.

 A former professor of mining at MIT, he served as Chairman of the Boston Fire Commission from about 1873 to 1875, president of the Eastern Railroad from 1876 to 1879, and treasurer of the Great Falls Manufacturing Company, a textile firm, from 1879 to 1886, when he retired.